Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Clinical Presentation

-Most patients with benign tumors of the major or minor salivary glands present with painless swelling of the parotid, submandibular, or the sublingual glands.
+Most patients with benign tumors of the major or minor salivary glands present with painless swelling of the parotid, submandibular, or sublingual glands.
 Neurological signs, such as numbness or weakness caused by nerve involvement, typically indicate a malignancy.[

 Prognostic Factors

-Follow-up and Survivorship
+Follow-Up and Survivorship

 Treatment management